 Cross-database query federation.
 No MCP server can query across multiple database types in a single operation.
 FreePeak’s server connects to multiple databases, but each query targets a single database.
 For analytics across heterogeneous data sources, you still need a data warehouse or federation layer.

 Managed database services.
-AWS RDS (non-DynamoDB), Google Cloud SQL, Azure Database — the major managed database platforms lack dedicated MCP servers for administration tasks (monitoring, scaling, backup management, parameter group tuning).
-DynamoDB and MongoDB Atlas are exceptions with strong MCP support.
+AWS RDS (non-DynamoDB), Google Cloud SQL, Azure Database — most major managed database platforms still lack dedicated MCP servers for administration tasks (monitoring, scaling, backup management, parameter group tuning).
+DynamoDB, MongoDB Atlas, and now Oracle Autonomous Database are exceptions with strong MCP support.
+Oracle’s approach — building MCP natively into the database service — may pressure other cloud providers to follow.

 The Bottom Line